Who are we?

 Ocean literacy

-The ocean is a source of food, energy, minarals, it regulates the Earth's climate and host the greatest diversity of life and ecosystems, and is a provider of economic, social and aesthetic services to humankind.
-Knowing and understanding the ocean's influence on us, and our influence on the ocean is crucial to living and acting sustainably.
+The ocean is a source of food, energy, and minerals.
+It regulates the Earth's climate, hosts the greatest diversity of life and ecosystems on the planet, and provides economic, social, and aesthetic services to humankind.
+Understanding the ocean's influence on us — and our influence on the ocean — is crucial to living and acting sustainably.
 This is the essence of ocean literacy.